In this article

 Like alcohol, anger issues tend to be more common for people who came from families in which anger was a problem.
 Many health experts agree that there is a genetic component that involves how the brain reacts to serotonin that affects how people deal with anger.

 When someone has both a mental health and substance use disorder, they are considered co-occurring disorders.
+In these cases, the person has a dual diagnosis.
 If anger is a symptom of someone's mental health disorder, alcohol can intensify the anger to dangerous levels.

 The following behavioral disorders should be treated with anger management and also have a high rate of co-occurrence with alcoholism: